-Students who fall below a 80% in their conduct grade will serve behavioral detention for a week (Monday through Friday).
+Students who fall below an 80% or 4 behavior marks in one week in their conduct grade will serve behavioral detention for a week (Monday through Friday).
 Conduct grades are evaluated weekly.

 The school administration has the right to determine individual requirements for both academic and behavioral detention.